 One outcome could be a set of recommendations that can be modified depending on the crop and the context in each country.
 That might include breeding for disease resistance.
 In this case, gene banks, will play a key role.
-CIAT and its partners are now working on determining the genetic information of cassava’s crop wild relatives, partly to know which ones have resistance to certain diseases.
+CIAT and National Institute of Agricultural Botany (NIAB) are now working on determining the genetic information of cassava’s crop wild relatives, partly to know which ones have resistance to certain diseases.
 It’s part of a broader effort to build a CIAT digital gene bank, which will catalog genetic traits of the more than 67,000 accessions or plant samples of beans, cassava, and tropical forages that the center has collected over several decades.

 The conference on “Building resilience against crop diseases: A global surveillance system” is supported by the Rockefeller Foundation and will be held Feb.
 12-16, 2018, at The Bellagio Center in Lake Como, Italy.
 Simone Staiger, Head of Knowledge Management and Learning at CIAT, is facilitating the meeting.